Definition of double–aspect theory

-What made you look up double-aspect theory?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up double–aspect theory?
+Please tell us where you read or heard it (including the quote, if possible).